Do it yourself probate (England and Wales) – is it for you?

 But what other options are there to DIY Probate?

-At The Probate Department Ltd solicitors, we can do as much or as little of the work as you like.
+At The Probate Department Ltd experts, we can do as much or as little of the work as you like.
 But we also offer a DIY Probate Service where you get all the information, we give it the once over, then fill in the forms.
 The forms are often the most difficult part of the process.
-If you need a little help over and above that, we just charge for the time spent, which may just be a few minutes.
+If you need a little help over and above that, we just charge for the time spent, which may just be a few minutes (although, to be fair, it is usually longer than that, but we try to keep it to a minimum).

 Legal Responsibilities of Do It Yourself Probate.